 Google Maps actually started as a C++ program at Where 2 Technologies.
 After making a series of company acquisitions, Google started its desktop web mapping service in 2005.
 Then. in September 2008, the Google maps mobile app was launched on Android.

 Furthermore, you can also display your local inventory and purchase space to appear higher on the Google Maps results.
-Let’s get started with Google Maps marketing and drive qualified local traffic to your store.
+Customers are also able to get real-time traffic times to reach you when you incorporate navigation app capabilities.

 Google emphasizes that the information you provide about your business must be accurate.

-But, guess what?
+But guess what?

-It’s not completely the local business owners fault, though.
+It’s not completely the local business owner’s fault, though.

-You need to take extra care, while providing data about your business.
+You need to take extra care while providing data about your business.
 Give your address, right down to your street and floor number.
 And, it must appear EXACTLY the same way across the internet – on your website and other local directories.
 Even the formatting of your address should remain the same.

 Your business mentions on other listings, like Yelp, are called citations.
 And, citation inconsistency was found as the number 1 ranking issue for local businesses.
 Moreover, almost all local businesses were found to have a duplicate Google+ listing (which can lead to ranking penalties).

-Here is what I see in Google Maps, when I search for a salon.
+Here is what I see in Google Maps when I search for a salon.

 Now, let’s check the info provided by Saga Hair Salon (it’s the first listing with a public rating).
-The listing provides the salon’s address, operating hours and contact number, along with their official website.
+The listing provides the salon’s address, operating hours, and contact number, along with their official website.
 If you scroll down the listing, you’ll also find a few photos that portray the salon well.

 Now let’s visit their website and cross-check the info.
 Note that we’re not critiquing the design at this point.